Registration

 Student Attribute Restriction / PREQ or Test Score Error

-These sections will not open to other students unless otherwise noted, so if possible, try to add another section of the class that is unrestricted.
+Unless otherwise noted, these sections will not open to other students, so if possible, try to add another unrestricted section of the class.

 Time Conflict With (CRN)

-You will get this message when the time of the course you tried to add conflicts with another course.
-Check to see if the course conflicts with either a discussion or lecture and try to change the previous or new course to a different time.
+You will get this message when the time of the course you try to add conflicts with another course.
+Check to see if the course conflicts with either a discussion or lecture, and try to change the previous or new course to a different time.